California’s Net Energy Metering

 What is net energy metering?

-If you’ve been looking into solar energy, you’ve probably heard the phrase “spin the meter backward”.
-Net metering is exactly what that refers to – pushing surplus power back to the grid for credit that lowers the amount you ultimately pay on your energy bill.
+If you’ve been looking into solar energy, you’ve probably heard the phrase “spin the meter backward.”
+Net metering does precisely that: pushing surplus power back to the grid for credit that lowers the amount of your energy bill.
+The original net metering policy, or NEM 1.0, was very simple: for every kilowatt-hour (kWh) of solar electricity you fed back into the grid, you got a bill credit of one kWh of utility-generated electricity.

-Rooftop solar installed today benefits from NEM 2.0 terms and will continue to for 20 years, even if new program changes are introduced.
-New solar systems installed after NEM 3.0 goes into effect and will operate under those terms.
+Rooftop solar installed today benefits from NEM 2.0 terms and will continue for 20 years, even if the proposed changes under NEM 3.0 are introduced.
+All new solar systems installed before NEM 3.0 goes into effect will operate under NEM 2.0 terms.

 NEM 2.0 Terms (current)